scottrlarson/profession/content/home/about.md

 {{% accordion title="Authoring Background" id="authoring" %}}

-{{% alert title="Personal Interests Warning" url="/education/apprentice-opportunity" %}}If you are customer or potential want to be a customer of mine, reading about my personal interests and beliefs might be more than you want to know about me.
+{{% alert title="Personal Interests Warning" url="/education/apprentice-opportunity" %}}If you are customer, or potentially want to be a customer of mine, reading about my personal interests and beliefs might be more than you want to know about me.
 I strive for professionalism by refraining from bringing up personal interest topics unless asked.
-And in many cases I like to keep it brief as I do not want to taint our business relationship with my philosophical beliefs.{{% /alert %}}
+In many cases I like to keep it brief as I do not want to taint our business relationship with my philosophical beliefs.{{% /alert %}}

 In 2019 I suffered a Cerebral Hemorrhage.
 I wrote a [book](/publications/publication-most-improved/) about the experience of overcoming depression and how choosing mental/emotional strife over peace plays a direct role in shaping life.